 A stir fry noodle dish, Pad Thai served usually served with bean sprouts, shrimp, fish sauce and chilies.
 The noodles originated in WW2 where the government promoted them in an effort to save the rice supplies.
 They had the added benefit of helping to establish a culinary identity for Thailand.
 Another dish which features highly on the ‘World’s most delicious’ list if you are a serious foodie perhaps a tour of South East Asia should be on the menu.

-Arancini are stuffed rice balls the size of oranges which are coated with bread crumbs for a crunchy outer texture.
+These stuffed rice balls the size of oranges are coated with bread crumbs for a crunchy outer texture.
 They are deep fried and usually filled with ragu mozzarella and peas.
 They have become a symbol for southern Italian street food and unlike some of the dishes on this list are not well known outside of Italy.
 If you happen to be in Palermo for the Saint Lucia Festival take the opportunity to sample the delicious sweet version, covered with sugar and cacao.

 India: Vada Pav